van-sprundel/personal-blog/content/posts/can-we-stop-with-the-hard-requirements.md

 ### I have never worked with postgres

 Again, i've been using this since 2019, and have done some professional work within $COMPANY that I would consider worth explaining in a meeting.
-This one doesn't even have a 3+ years requirement, the requiter just straight up missed this in my resume.
+This one doesn't even have a 3+ years requirement, the recruiter just straight up missed this in my resume.

 ### I have never worked with graphql